etiennec78/Home-Automation/Blueprints/Gate-Alerts/README.md

 * Closes 🔐
 * Encounters an error ⚠️
 * Has been left open for too long 🔓
-* Has been offline for too long 🌐
+* Has been offline for too long 🌐❌
+* Is back online 🌐✅

 ## Key Features 🌟